 - Trigger an action rule based on keywords in the e-mail subject.

-Use this tab to select the action that executes when the action rule criteria is met.
+Use this tab to select the action that executes when the action rule criteria are met.

 The Change Status action changes the ticket status to another status type based on the action rule.

-- In the toolbar, click Setup and select Processes > Action Rules.
+- In the toolbar, click Setup > Processes > Action Rules.